By using our website, you agree to our use of cookies (Visit our privacy policy).

 Those disparities make it uniquely difficult to estimate the median or average salary for professional voice talent.

-Voice actors can only work for a limited number of hours per day before straining their voice, so it’s usually not realistic to approach voice acting as a 9-5 or full-time job.
+Actors can only work for a limited number of hours per day before straining their voice, so it’s usually not realistic to approach voice acting as a 9-5 or full-time job.

-How Big Is the Voice Over Industry?
+How Big Is the Voice Acting Industry?

 Voice acting has grown dramatically over time, and there’s no reason to think this trend will slow down anytime soon.